Mission and Purpose

 There are multiple services that such a center could provide.
 Many of these are usually fee-for-service, and could be a source of income for the staff, depending on their level of interest and expertise.

-• Management of neighborhood Wifi, hosting computer workstation, teaching of computer skills to seniors
+- Management of neighborhood WiFi, hosting computer workstations, teaching of computer skills to seniors

-This would include provision of in-home care for those community members undergoing a surgical procedure (e.g. knee replacement) whose needs may be out of the scope of traditional family members comfort level.
+Each Community Helping Hands facility would have staff that would serve as a liaison between health care providers and patients.
+One of the functions staff would have would be to provide “in-home” care for those community members undergoing a surgical procedure (e.g. knee replacement) whose needs may be out of the scope of traditional family members comfort level.
 Recovering members could stay at the Center, where staff would provide for their immediate needs upon hospital discharge.
-This would include providing meals, assisting with ambulation to bathroom, adjusting position in bed, help with applying ice packs, reminders to take medication, and other such duties.
+This would include providing meals, assisting with ambulation to bathroom, encouraging appropriate activity post-op, adjusting position in bed, help with applying ice packs, reminders to take medication, and other such duties.
 Members would stay at the center until they are ready to go to their home.
 Staff would support family members by providing caregiving advice and instruction.
 Staff would also be available to accompany community members to doctor’s appointments and assist in continuity of care.

 Staff would also be available to make “house calls” to those neighborhood homes in which members were in need of less intensive Medical Advocacy Services, such as when a person is recovering from an outpatient procedure.